zaksabeast/PokemonRNGGuides/guides/usum/en/Egg RNG With Masuda Method or Shiny Charm.md

 4. Check the "Shiny Only" box if you are wanting a shiny egg.

-5. Input "0" as starting frame.
+5. Input "0" as the starting frame.

 6. Click "Calculate".